 Did you or a loved one suffer cerebellar atrophy, a localized atrophy of the brain, after taking phenytoin, generic Dilantin?
-Our scientific evidence concerning Phenytoin lawsuit / Dilantin lawsuit could compensation you for your injuries.
+Our scientific evidence concerning Phenytoin lawsuit / Dilantin lawsuit could help prove your injuries.

 Detailed View: Safety Labeling Changes Approved By FDA Center for Drug Evaluation and Research (CDER)

 - Serum levels of phenytoin sustained above the optimal range may produce confusional states referred to as "delirium," "psychosis," or "encephalopathy," or rarely irreversible cerebellar dysfunction and/or cerebellar atrophy. (addition of cerebellar atrophy).

 - Nervous System: Cerebellar atrophy has been reported, and appears more likely in settings of elevated phenytoin levels and/or long-term phenytoin use. (addition to first paragraph)